 In Maryland, Asian Tiger mosquito eggs are present year round.
 Larvae is present from April through October.
 Adult tiger mosquitoes are found May through October.
 The period of peak population is June through September.
 With this in mind, the key to controlling the Asian Tiger begins at home with safe mosquito practices such as keeping your property free of debris and potential mosquito breeding areas and having your property treated professionally.
 This will keep the mosquitoes away from your home and yard.

 Mosquito Squad of Montgomery County and Howard County provides protection against all species of mosquitoes, including the Asian tiger.
-Our safe and effective barrier spray program is designed to keep you mosquito free the entire season!
+Our safe and effective barrier treatment program is designed to keep you mosquito free the entire season!
 Take the tiger by the tail this season and contact us today for a free estimate!
 Call us at (301) 888-5713